Eximchain/abi2oas/README.md

 - Definitions are automatically generated for each function-method's params and response (e.g. `whitelistAddress_post_params` & `whitelistAddress_post_params_response`), as well as definitions for receipts and basic types.

 ## Config
-The config JSON includes the path to the contract, ethereum options, and swagger options.
+The config JSON lets you configure Swagger and Web3 options for your API.
+All keys are optional, the values shown are used by default.

 ```
 {
-  "version": "1.0.0", // optional, "1.0.0" is default
+  "version": "1.0.0",
-  "schemes": ["https"], // optional, ["https"] is default
+  "schemes": ["https"],
-  "host": "localhost:8080", // optional, "localhost:8080" is default
+  "host": "localhost:8080",
-  "basePath": "/", // optional, '/' is default
+  "basePath": "/",
   "tags": [ // Optional custom tags...],
   "api": { // Optional, add tags to methods; see below }
 }
 ```
-Config must be valid JSON, comments only included for illustrative purposes.

 ### Custom Tags
 You can specify additional tags using the `tags` key.